Integrated Training

 Before we enlist you into our intense full-time, integrated program, we want to make sure that you are able to keep up with the studies.
 The entry tests are a critical first step to help make sure that the flight hours and cost estimates will remain close to the target.

-During our tests we will look at your physical and mental aptitude as well as your character and help you decide if the airline career, during which you will be responsible for many lives, is the right choice for you.
+During our tests we will look at your physical and mental aptitude as well as your character and help you decide if the airline career, in which you will be responsible for many lives, is the right choice for you.

 Step 2: PPL

-You will begin your Integrated Training with the PPL ground school, Aviation English classes and a few other classes such as the "Best Study Practices" class and "Cessna 172" class.
+You will begin your Integrated Training with the PPL ground school, Aviation English classes and a few other classes such as the "Best Study Practices" class and the "Cessna 172" class.

-Parallel to the PPL GS you will begin flight training and learn to operate the airplane according to Visual Meteorological Rules (VFR).
 The first three months of this stage are a probational period.
 During this period of time we will look closely how you cope with the training.

-You can expect to pass the PPL skill test close to 9 months into your training.
+You can expect to pass the PPL skill test close to 8 months into your training.

 The PPL is a major step towards becoming an airline transport licensed pilot.

-You will also be enrolled into the ATPL(A) ground school which we offer in partnership with BGS and which you will complete through a hybrid approach, part online and part in class here at the CAFTC.
+You will then be enrolled into the 12-month ATPL(A) ground school which we offer in partnership with BGS and which you will complete through a hybrid approach, part online and part in class here at the CAFTC.
 This ground school will prepare you for 13 individual ATPL(A) theory tests with the DCAL.

-In this stage of training you will learn to fly the airplane at night, over longer distances to new destinations and you will be introduced to new flight maneuvers like the "Chandelle" or "Eights-On-Pilons".
+You will learn to fly the airplane at night, over longer distances to new destinations and you will be introduced to new flight maneuvers like the "Chandelle" or "Eights-On-Pilons".

 You will learn to depart, navigate and approach using the NDB, VOR and GNSS.
 You will also practice ILS CAT I approaches.

-Step 5: MECR, MEIR
+Step 4: MECR, MEIR

 The flight syllabus includes 11h on the small twin for the multi-engine rating and an additional 10 hours for the multi-engine instrument rating.

-As a commercial pilot with a multi-engine instrument rating and the ATPL theory completed, you are now be ready to join an airline, be captain of any airplane requiring single-crew or ready to begin type rating training for any airplane requiring two crew and you will not have to worry about returning to a flight school for an ATPL theory course.
+As a commercial pilot with a multi-engine instrument rating and the ATPL theory completed, you are now ready to join an airline, be captain of any airplane requiring single-crew or ready to begin type rating training for any airplane requiring two crew and you will not have to worry about returning to a flight school for an ATPL theory course.